 We believe that the quality, size and scope of our Internet user panel are critical to our business.
 There can be no assurance, however, that we will be able to maintain a panel of sufficient size and scope to provide the quality of marketing intelligence that our customers demand from our products.
 If we fail to maintain a panel of sufficient size and scope, customers might decline to purchase our products or renew their subscriptions, our reputation could be damaged and our business could be materially and adversely affected.
 We expect that our panel costs may increase and may comprise a greater portion of our cost of revenues in the future.
-The costs associated with maintaining and improving the quality, size and scope of our panel are dependent on many factors, many of which are beyond our control, including the participation rate of potential panel members, the turnover among existing panel members and requirements for active participation of our software as "spyware" or "adware" may cause existing panel members to uninstall our software or may discourage potential panel members from installing our software.
+The costs associated with maintaining and improving the quality, size and scope of our panel are dependent on many factors, many of which are beyond our control, including the participation rate of potential panel members, the turnover among existing panel members and requirements for active participation of panel members, such as completing survey questionnaires.
+Concerns over the potential unauthorized disclosure of personal information or the classification of our software as "spyware" or "adware" may cause existing panel members to uninstall our software or may discourage potential panel members from installing our software.
 To the extent we experience greater turnover, or churn, in our panel than we have historically experienced, these costs would increase more rapidly.
-In addition, publishing content on the Internet and purchasing advertising space on Web sites may become more expensive or restrictive in the future, which could decrease the availability and increase the cost of advertising the incentives we offer to panel members.
-To the extent that such additional expenses are not accompanied by increased revenues, our operating margins would be reduced and our financial results would be adversely affected.
+We also have terminated any may in the future terminate relationships with service providers whose practices we believe may not comply with our privacy policies and have removed and may in the future remove panel members obtained through such service providers.
+Such actions may result in increased costs for recruiting additional panel members.
+In addition, publishing content on the Internet and purchasing advertising space on Web sites may become more expensive or restrictive in the future, which could decrease the availability and increase the cost of advertising the incentives we offer to panel memb